Planning to hire in South Africa? Here’s a quick guide

 Payoneer Workforce Management helps companies hire in South Africa with fewer administrative burdens.
 With our platform, you can:

-- Hire full-time employees or contractors
+- Engage full-time employees or contractors

-- Pay in local currency (supports 70 currencies)
+- Pay in 70 currencies

 - Access localized benefit packages